 Tip #1: Reduce clothing

 The first tip that will reduce your laundry tremendously is to greatly reduce the amount of clothing that everyone has.
 The fewer clothes, towels and linens that you have, the less laundry that you will have, simple as that.
 The more stuff that I purge in my home, the lighter I feel, and the lighter my workload becomes.
 I love having fewer items to manage.
 Consider a basic capsule wardrobe.
 A couple of pairs of jeans, a pair of khakis, a pair of dress pants, a couple of nice skirts/dresses, several mix and match blouses and shirts, and a few versatile accessories can all be mix and matched to form multiple outfits and only require basic clothing items.
+You can get a few good pieces you love, like some clones for sale portland oregon as an example, and then throw away what you’re not using.

 Tip #2: Re-wear your clothing